Rosie-ODonnell/Rosie-ODonnell/README.md

 ![img](sunset.png)

 I'm a software engineer at [OakNorth Bank](https://oaknorth.co.uk/).
-My stack includes Typescript/ React and Python.
+Currently writing code in React and Python.

 I'm an alumna of [Founders and Coders](https://www.foundersandcoders.com/) bootcamp.